Wotabunch!

 Wotabunch! was recorded in January 1974 at the Beatles' Apple Studios in London shortly after two line-up changes in the band.
 Two long-term members, bassist Humphrey Ocean and drummer David Newton-Rohoman, were no longer in the band at the time.
 In fact, new bassist Charlie Sinclair had only just joined the group when the sessions began.
 Newton-Rohoman had been sacked virtually on the eve of the recording sessions, being replaced by session musician Louis Larose.
-Charlie Sinclair and Louie Larose had left the Pub Rock band Phoenix (led by Roy St. John), in which David Newton-Rohomon replaced Larose on drums.
+Charlie Sinclair and Louie Larose had left the Pub Rock band Phoenix (led by Roy St. John), in which David Newton-Rohoman replaced Larose on drums.

 Though the session went fairly well, with recording interspersed with trips to local pubs, there was a problem with capturing the band's live sound.
 This was a problem that the Kilburns had suffered before when making demos the previous year and would suffer again when making Handsome.
 Some blame is given to Larose's conventional drumming style (and later, on the Handsome sessions, to producer Hugh Murphy).
 Despite the trouble, Wotabunch! is much closer to their live sound than the softer, polished Handsome versions.
 Dury was not pleased with the release due to a remix featuring the addition of strings.
 The final remix for the recordings was done more or less behind Dury's back, while on he was on a week-long holiday.
 However, this was soon to be irrelevant, as shortly after the sessions were over Raft (the record label that had signed the band) folded.
-The bands on the Raft label were told that they would go to WEA, who owned Raft, but after a visit from WEA's top man, Joe Smith at a concert, Kilburn & The Highroads were dropped.
+The bands on the Raft label were told that they would go to WEA, who owned Raft, but after a visit from WEA's top man, Joe Smith at a concert, Kilburn and The High Roads were dropped.

 In 1977, following the success of Ian Dury's solo album New Boots and Panties!!, and the good response to "Sex and Drugs and Rock and Roll", Warner Bros.
 Records issued the Raft recordings as Wotabunch!
 WEA listed the band as 'Kilburn & The Highroads featuring Ian Dury' in order to capitalize on Dury's success.
 The cover art, featuring cardboard cut-outs of the band posed with a group of stuffed animals, features a different line-up of the band than the one that recorded the album.

 As of 2010, the album has not been re-issued on CD.